-Ashtavakra Gita vs Bhagavad Gita
+Ashtavakra Gita vs Bhagavad Gita: 5 Differences

 The Bhagavad Gita is the 'Kindergarten' of Advaita (for everyone); the Ashtavakra Gita is the 'Post-Doctorate' (for those ready for absolute non-duality).
 The Gita teaches how to act; Ashtavakra teaches how to simply be.